aventure-cloud/local-storage/README.md

 }]);
 ```
 Add prefix is similar to create a "namespace" for your app.
-If you set prefix, it will be added automatically in all future call to manage only local storage params in your namespace.
+If you set prefix, it will be added automatically in all subsequent calls to manage only local storage params in your namespace.

 # Get & Set
 Inject service in controller and use it.